rstevenn/scandium/README.md

 # Scandium
-A high performance machine learning library written in c This project is a work in progress and something I do alone in my free time, their may be bugs, security issues and
+A high performance machine learning library written in c This project is a work in progress and something I do alone in my free time, their may be bugs, memory issues and it may not work on your specific machine/OS

 ## Elements
 - linalg: a linear algebra library for tensors and vectors